 Over the years, Chez Gladines has become something of a brand name among Parisian bohos and strapped-for-cash students.
-It had been recommended to me countless times as one of the best places in Paris for inexpensive, simple, satisfying Basque-style fare, and has also been wildly praised for its laid-back, cheery ambiance, which manages both hipness and old-world charm.
+It had been recommended to me countless times as one of the best places in Paris for inexpensive, simple, satisfying Basque-style fare, and has also been consistently praised for its laid-back, cheery ambiance.
+This is a rare Parisian restaurant that offers both casually hip modernity and a bit of old-world charm.

 Read related: Best Budget French Restaurants in Paris